charliecpeterson/H2_software/HLL/python/README.md

 ```
 module load anaconda3/2020.11
-. $CONDA_DIR/etc/profile/conda.sh
 ```

-This is load anaconda.
-BTW, there is NO need to load a python module, since you will create and run python in your local environment.
+This will load anaconda into your env.
+There is **NO** need to load a python module, since you will create and run python in your local environment.

 **NOTE** There is NO need to run `conda init`.
 Anaconda is environment is already load when you run the `conda.sh` script.
 When you run `conda init`, it will modify your `.bashrc` file and possibly break your created env.